beancount/docs/docs/a_proposal_for_an_improvement_on_inventory_booking.md

 We will call the two sets of shares “trade lots” and assume that the underlying system that counts them is keeping track of each of their cost and date of acquisition separately.

 The question here is, if we were to sell some of this stock, *which of the shares should we select?* Those from the first trade, or those from the second?
 This is an important decision, because it has an impact on capital gains, and thus on taxes.
-(The account of capital gains is described in more detail in the [<span class="underline">“Stock Trading” section of the Beancount cookbook</span>](trading_with_beancount.md) if you need an explanation of this.)
+(The account of capital gains is described in more detail in the [<u>“Stock Trading” section of the Beancount cookbook</u>](trading_with_beancount.md) if you need an explanation of this.)
 Depending on our financial situation, this year’s trading history, and the unrealized gains that a trade would realize, sometimes we may want to select one lot over another.
 By now, most discount brokers even let you select your specific lot when you place a trade that reduces or closes a position.

 It is important to emphasize here the two directions of inventory booking: